Who owns the outcome?

 A focused assessment for C-suite teams evaluating whether AI, data, and technology initiatives have the accountability model required to scale.

+AI, data, and technology initiatives rarely fail because organizations lack activity.
 They fail because ownership, decision rights, governance, risk visibility, and executive accountability were never designed clearly enough to hold under pressure.
+The harder executive questions are often less visible.

 The Executive Accountability Diagnostic helps CEOs, CIOs, CDOs, CTOs, CAIOs, and executive teams determine whether their AI, data, and technology initiatives are supported by a clear operating model, or whether the organization is relying on informal coordination, implied ownership, and fragmented governance.